 Dr. Chokshi’s prior work experience spans the public, private, and nonprofit sectors, including as a White House Fellow at the U.S. Dept. of Veterans Affairs; positions with the New York City and State Departments of Health and the Louisiana Department of Health; at a startup clinical software company; and with the nonprofit Universities Allied for Essential Medicines (UAEM).

-Dr. Chokshi has written on medicine and public health in the New England Journal of Medicine, JAMA, The Lancet, Health Affairs, Science, The Atlantic, and Scientific American.
-He serves on the Board of Advisors for the Parkland Health & Hospital System.
-Dr. Chokshi is a Fellow of the New York Academy of Medicine and the American College of Physicians.
+Dr. Chokshi has written on medicine and public health in The New England Journal of Medicine, JAMA, The Lancet, Health Affairs, Science, The Atlantic, and Scientific American.
+He serves on the Board of Directors for the Primary Care Development Corporation and the Essential Hospitals Institute.
 In 2016, President Obama appointed him to the Advisory Group on Prevention, Health Promotion, and Integrative and Public Health.

-He trained in internal medicine at Brigham & Women’s Hospital, where he practiced primary care at the Southern Jamaica Plain Health Center, and was a Clinical Fellow at Harvard Medical School.
+He trained in internal medicine at Brigham & Women’s Hospital and was a clinical fellow at Harvard Medical School.
 During his training, he did clinical work in Guatemala, Peru, Botswana, Ghana, and India.
-He received his MD with Alpha Omega Alpha distinction from Penn, an MSc in global public health as a Rhodes Scholar at Oxford, and graduated summa cum laude from Duke.
+He received his MD with Alpha Omega Alpha distinction from Penn.
+He also earned an MSc in global public health as a Rhodes Scholar at Oxford, and graduated summa cum laude from Duke.

-Article by Jeremy Ziring, Jessica Black, Spriha Gogia, Jesse Singer, Nicholas Stine & Dave A. Chokshi
+Article by Jeremy P. Ziring, Kathleen S. Tatem, Remle Newton-Dame, Jesse Singer & Dave A. Chokshi